High Middle Ages: Natural philosophy

-Philosophical and scientific teaching of the Early Middle Ages was based upon the few copies and commentaries of ancient Greek texts that remained in Western Europe after the collapse of the Western Roman Empire.
-Most of them were studied only in Latin as knowledge of Greek was very limited.

-This scenario changed during the Renaissance of the 12th century.
-The intellectual revitalization of Europe started with the birth of medieval universities.
+The oldest university currently in continuous operation in the world appeared in the 11th century in Italy (the University of Bologna) and two more were established in the 12th century in France (the University of Paris) and England (the University of Oxford).
+These new institutions were a foundation for many of Europe's future achievements, especially in science.
 The increased contact with the Islamic world in Spain and Sicily during the Reconquista, and the Byzantine world and Muslim Levant during the Crusades, allowed Europeans access to scientific Arabic and Greek texts, including the works of Aristotle, Alhazen, and Averroes.
-The European universities aided materially in the translation and propagation of these texts and started a new infrastructure which was needed for scientific communities.
+The European universities aided materially in the translation and propagation of these texts, catalyzing the rise of scholasticism during Renaissance of the 12th century.